atmawarin/starqueZZ/.documentation/starquezz-architecture.md

 ## Summary

-StarqueZZ is a PWA that gamifies chores for kids (5–8) with a parent-approval gate, a star economy, and AI-generated color themes.
+StarqueZZ is a PWA that gamifies chores for kids (5–15) with a parent-approval gate, a star economy, and conditional PIN authentication.
 The architecture prioritizes offline-first, security via RLS, and simple ops using React + Vite on the client and Supabase (Postgres, Auth, Edge Functions) on the backend.

 ---